Does The New York Times Offer a Senior Discount? How to Pay Less in 2026

 Senior discounts: what's available and what's not

-The New York Times does not offer an official senior discount as of 2025.
-This applies to all subscription types, whether you choose digital access or home delivery.
+The New York Times does not offer an official senior discount as of 2026.
+That holds for every plan, whether you pick digital access or home delivery.

 Current NYT policy on senior discounts